avdp13/Rubiks_cube_solver/README.md

 ## Overview

 My first file on GitHub.
-When this is finished it has to solve a rubik's cube.
-I'm still working for it.
+It can solve a rubik's cube now but it takes about 1800 years...